 - 6% as tourism fee

-Additionally, the Tourism Dirham Fee in Dubai was introduced in 2014, which is charged by hotels, hotel apartments, guest houses and holidays homes in the emirate.
-This Tourism Dirham Fee is charged per room per night and ranges between AED 7 to AED 20, depending on the rating of the hotel.
+In 2014, the Tourism Dirham Fee in Dubai was introduced to be charged by hotels, hotel apartments, guest houses and holidays homes in the emirate.
+This Tourism Dirham Fee is charged per room per night and ranges between AED 7 to AED 20, depending on the hotel rating.

 The Tourism Dirham Fee for different categories of hotels is as follows: